Anjali0208/Anjali0208/README.md

 - 👋 Hi, I’m Anjali
 - 🌱 I am a fresher, currently in my last semester of MCA.
 - I have made projects using Reactjs, Firebase, Git, MaterialUI.
-- Currently learning Node, MongoDB.
-- Looking forward to work with MERN technology.
+- Working in MERN technology